asset-pipe/integration/README.md

 - Stage your changes.
 - Run `git commit` or, if you are not familiar with [semantic commit messages](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit), please run `npm run cm` and follow the prompts instead which will help you write a correct semantic commit message.
 - Push your changes and submit a PR.

+### A note on running tests locally

+Some tests (google sink tests) rely on credentials for google cloud storage.
+These will run correctly on CI so you may need to rely on those if you don't have access to our travis setup.

+Credentials are encrypted using travis cli. https://github.com/travis-ci/travis.rb#encrypt-file which should also allow you to decrypt a copy for local use if you have access to our travis account.